rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 adnominal-person marking.

 <pgNo>191</pgNo>
-MORPHOLOGY

-191

 #### 4.5.3.
-Compatibility of possessive-declension modifiers
-with ZERO marking strategy
+Compatibility of possessive-declension modifiers with ZERO marking strategy

 In this section our attention will be focused on the question: which modifier types can be marked for adnominal person and subsequently subjected to contextual secondary declension.
 This means we will be asking ourselves what variety of adjective, quantifier,